aolkin/plc/docs/core/data.rst

       groups, which will also have their levels updated.

       ``level`` should be a fraction of 1, and will be set as the current level for the group.
+If it is omitted, the last set level will be used.

-   .. method:: get_dimmers_at_level(level)
+   .. method:: get_dimmers_at(level)

       This method is identical to the previous one, except that the ``level`` argument to this method should be a raw DMX value (0-255).

-   .. method:: get_dimmers

-      This method simply returns the dimmer dictionary at the level currently set for the group.

 .. class:: Group